kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 ## Licensing and Feature

+Capacity licenses are split into Stock Keeping Units (SKUs).To access the Fabric SaaS platform, you need a license.
+Fabric has two type of licenses:

+1. **Capacity license** - An organizational license that provides a pool of resources for Fabric operations.
+Capacity licenses are divided into stock keeping units (SKUs).
+Each SKU provides a different number of capacity units (CUs) which are used to calculate the capacity's compute power.
+2. **Per user license** - Per user licenses allow users to work in Fabric.

+### Capacity license:

+Each SKU provides a set of Fabric resources for your organization.
+Your organization can have as many capacity licenses as needed.
 To share content and collaborate in Microsoft Fabric, your organization needs to have an [F or P capacity license](https://learn.microsoft.com/en-us/fabric/enterprise/licenses#capacity-license), and at least one per-user license.
 The workspace license mode dictates what kind of capacity the workspace can be hosted in and as a result the capabilities available.

 | Feature                                                                                                  | F SKU         | P SKUs   |
 |----------------------------------------------------------------------------------------------------------|:-------------:|:--------:|